We may earn commission from affiliate links →

 The City Is Still Very Divided

-The war may be over, but there is still animosity in the city.
-In fact, there is still a physical divide; the Bosniak side to the east, the Croat side to the west.
+The war may be over, but the city still has animosity.
+There is still a physical divide; the Bosniak side to the east, the Croat side to the west.

-The main divider is Boulevard Dr. Ante Starcevica, and those on one side rarely cross to another.
+The central divider is Boulevard Dr. Ante Starcevica, and those on one side rarely cross to other.
 There are separate schools, churches, and even separate post offices.

 Should you, as a tourist, travel both sides, you will notice a difference.